supervisely-ecosystem/mark-segments-on-synced-videos-2/README.md

 10. Stop the app manually.

+> If you perform some tags modification during working with app, just restart it.
+All created segments will be saved in team files and can be used in the next time the application will be launched.

 **Structure of folders in Team files in which segments will be stored:**
 ```
 TEAM FILES